btactic/zsuitecrm/README.md

 You can also create new Leads before exporting an email.

 ## Compatibility
-zSugar has been tested in ZCS 8.8.15  and SuiteCRM v7.X.X.
+zSuitecrm has been tested in ZCS 8.8.15  and SuiteCRM v7.X.X.
 It may or may not work properly with other versions.

 Older zsugar versions (1.4.x) worked with ZCS 6.x, 7.x, 8.6.x and 8.7.x.
 This new and improved zsugar version won't work with such old ZCS versions.

-## Installing zSugar
+## Installing zSuitecrm
  - Create a folder named com_irontec_zsugar
- - Download zSugar source and uncompress into previously created folder
+ - Download zSuitecrm source and uncompress into previously created folder
  - Zip the folder com_irontec_zsugar and deploy using Zimbra Administration interface

 You can also deploy the zimlet from the server shell